-Collaborative law is a natural merger of the tradition of lawyer as counselor with the bar's successful experience with alternative dispute resolution.
-The concept of collaborative law was first described by Minnesota lawyer Stu Webb approximately eighteen years ago in the context of representation in divorce proceedings, the leading subject area for collaborative law practice today.
-Stu Webb, Collaborative Law: An Alternative For Attorneys Suffering 'Family Law Burnout,' 18 MATRIM.
+The concept of collaborative law was first described by Minnesota lawyer Stuart Webb approximately eighteen years ago in the context of representation in divorce proceedings, the leading subject area for collaborative law practice today.
+Stuart Webb, Collaborative Law: An Alternative For Attorneys Suffering 'Family Law Burnout,' 18 MATRIM.
 STRATEGIST 7 (2000).
-Since then, collaborative law has matured and emerged as a viable option on the continuum of choices available to parties to resolve a matter.
+Since then, collaborative law has matured and emerged as a viable option on the continuum of choices of dispute resolution processes available to parties to resolve a matter.
 Examples of its growth and development include:

-• Roughly 22,000 lawyers worldwide have been trained in collaborative law.
+- Roughly 22,000 lawyers worldwide have been trained in collaborative law.
 Telephone Interview by Ashley Lorance with Talia Katz, Executive Director, International Academy of Collaborative Professionals (Feb.
 17, 2009); Christopher M. Fairman, A Proposed Model Rule for Collaborative Law, 21 OHIO ST. J. ON DISP.
 RESOL.
 73, 83 at n.65 (2005) (citing Jane Gross, Amicable Unhitching, With a Prod, N.Y.
-TIMES, May 20, 2004, at F11).
+TIMES, May 20, 2004, at F11). - Collaborative law has been used to resolve thousands of cases in the United States, Canada,